HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_06/Exercise_06_14/Exercise_06_14.md

     circumference = 2 * 3.141592653589793238463 * r;
 }
 ```
 Dont use reference parameters for functions that shall return a single value and all parameters are of built-in types.
-Since tho code will most likely run slower, because references are typically implemented using pointers, and dereferencing a pointer is slower than accessing it directly.
-It would also be confusing for others reading the code because it looks like the function will alter its arguments.
+The code would most likely run slower, because references are typically implemented using pointers, and dereferencing a pointer is slower than accessing it directly.
+It would also be confusing for others reading the code because it looks like the function might alter its arguments.

 Below is a typical example when parameters should not be references.
 ```cpp